 Catering only to adults, this upscale boutique resort has an ocean-view rooftop deck, which is the perfect place to unwind and watch a stunning Maui sunset before heading out for a nice island dinner or a leisurely walk on the uncrowded beach just across the street.

-This property includes on-site concierge services, perfect for planning your adventures in paradise during your stay, whether it’s advice about the best art galleries in Lahaina or the best kayak tours for beginners.
-The convenient location allows for a short drive or walk to South Maui’s best restaurants, activities, beaches and nightlife, and is a great taking-off point for those planning on exploring the rest of the island.
+This property includes on-site concierge services, perfect for planning your adventures in paradise during your stay, whether it’s advice about the best art galleries in Lahaina or the best restaurants in Haiku.
+The convenient location allows for a short drive or walk to South Maui’s best restaurants, activities, beaches, and nightlife and is a great taking-off point for those planning on exploring the rest of the island.

-Guests can choose from Standard, Studio, Junior Suite, Full Suite, Ocean View Penthouse and Ocean Front Penthouse rooms, and all guests are given complimentary wifi, parking, beach towels, complimentary deluxe breakfast at the Kohea Kai Bistro, chairs and coolers for use during their stay.
+Guests can choose from Standard, Studio, Junior Suite, Full Suite, Ocean View Penthouse, and Ocean Front Penthouse rooms, and all guests are given complimentary wifi, parking, beach towels, complimentary deluxe breakfast at the Kohea Kai Bistro, and chairs and coolers for use during their stay.

-For more information or to book a room, please visit Kohea Kai Resort or call directly at (808) 879-1261.
+For more information or to book a room, please visit Kohea Kai Resort.

 Kihei Town History

 Ahead of the onset of the tourism boom in the 1970s, Kihei was dotted with small fishing villages.
 It was a royal retreat in ancient Hawaii before it was discovered by the first Europeans in 1778.
-Captain George Vancouver, later to settle in Vancouver, BC., landed in an area across from the Aston Maui Lu Resort which is marked by a large totem pole.
+Captain George Vancouver, later to settle in Vancouver, BC., landed in an area across from the Aston Maui Lu Resort, which is marked by a large totem pole.
 Kihei went mostly untouched for years.
 There was a spike of military personnel during the war years on Maui, and many were stationed at the Navy’s Demolition Training Station in Kihei.
-During its peak there were 200,000+military on island of Maui, outnumbering residents 4 to one.
-But, Kihei remained very rural and rustic.
-In fact, the population of Kihei in 1970 was only 1,636, the last census of 2010 revealed that it had ballooned to 20,881.
+During its peak, there were 200,000+military on the island of Maui, outnumbering residents 4 to one.
+But Kihei remained very rural and rustic.
+In fact, the population of Kihei in 1970 was only 1,636.
+The last census of 2010 revealed that it had ballooned to 20,881.
 When tourism hit in the 1960s and 1970s, the county saw Kihei as the next intelligent area for growth.
 The Kihei Civic Development Plan was developed in 1970.
-And, constant discussion has been underway since, to maintain smart growth and integrity to the landscape and lifestyle that gained Kihei the title of “Best Town to Live In” 2013, by our local Maui Time Weekly.
+And, a constant discussion has been underway since to maintain smart growth and integrity to the landscape and lifestyle that gained Kihei the title of “Best Town to Live In” in 2013, by our local Maui Time Weekly.